On this page

 Some projects are beginning in 2016, and all projects will be finished by December 2018.

 This project is being fast-tracked to help stimulate the South Australian economy and create local jobs.
-Local steel will be used wherever it is fit for purpose.

 A range of asset-related data was extracted from the Asset Master Planning tool which was used to determine which schools were selected for the program.